Lsan2401/RMSIN/README.md

 ```shell
 pip install -r requirements.txt
 ```
-### Datasets
-1. Dowload our proposed dataset RRSIS-D from.
-2. Follow the [refer](https://github.com/lichengunc/refer) to set up data directory.
 ### The Initialization Weights for Training
 1. Create the `./pretrained_weights` directory where we will be storing the weights.
 ```shell